MolMolLab/ArrheniaNGS/README.md

 ## Getting started

 This pipeline is based on the open-source code [QIIME 2](https://qiime2.org/) for amplicon-based metabarcoding.
-We tested the pipeline using ITS2 amplicons [(Filippova, Nina et al., 2024)](https://bdj.pensoft.net/article/119851/)
+We tested the pipeline using ITS2 amplicons [(Filippova et al., 2024)](https://bdj.pensoft.net/article/119851/)

 ## Installation
 ### Dependencies